massimoaria/contentanalysis/README.md

 plots$references_per_section
 ```

+The TF-IDF bar chart uses a 2-column grid layout with color-coded
+section titles for a compact, readable overview.
+All plots display
-The plots display sections in the order they appear in the paper, use
+sections in the order they appear in the paper, use consistent styling,
-consistent styling, and include interactive hover information.
-Colors
+and include interactive hover information.
+Colors match the section
-match the section colors used in the citation network.
+colors used in the citation network.

 ## Text Analysis